cyber-dojo/cyber-dojo/CONTRIBUTING.md

 If you fancy helping with a specific issue please add a comment to it.

-- if you've tried to build your own cyber-dojo from the github source repos I'd really appreciate knowing what worked, what didn't, was easy, what was hard, and what I could do to make it easier for you.
+- if you've tried to build your own cyber-dojo from the github source repos I'd really appreciate knowing what was easy, what was hard, and what I could do to make it easier for you.

 - help reduce the [test] response time for some of the C/C++ test-frameworks.